JETSCAPE/SummerSchool2022/Jul28_Transport/README.md

 python ${TRANSPORT_FOLDER}/quick_mul_count.py p,π⁻,K⁺ ${TRANSPORT_FOLDER}/dummy_config.yaml  smash_output/particles_binary.bin
 ```

 **Question 1**: What hadron species dominate the medium?
-Note that the three given species are already the most abundant stable hadrons, as they are the lightest stable non-strange meson, strange meson, and non-strange baryon.
+Note that the three given species are already contain  the most abundant stable hadrons, as they are the lightest stable non-strange meson, strange meson, and non-strange baryon.

 > You find the answers to the questions below to check yourself.